 - Other problems – such as blurred vision or problems with concentration, impaired coordination and slower response times

-- Anabolic steroids – don’t take anabolic steroids as they interfere with AED levels in the blood
+- Anabolic steroids – don’t take anabolic steroids, as they interfere with anti-epileptic medication levels in the blood

-- Bone loss (osteopaenia and osteoporosis) – large studies suggest a doubling of fracture risk in people with epilepsy.
-Weight-bearing exercise is a preventative intervention for these conditions.
-Appropriate activities should be discussed with your doctor.
+- Anti-epileptic medications may lead to bone loss (osteopaenia and osteoporosis) – large studies suggest a doubling of fracture risk in people with epilepsy.
+Weight-bearing exercise can help prevent these conditions.
+Discuss appropriate activities with your doctor.

 Exercise-related epilepsy triggers

 It is important to exercise sensibly.
 You could trigger a seizure minutes or hours after exercise if you unnecessarily strain your body.
 Exercise-related risk factors could include:

 - Dehydration (and electrolyte loss, due to severe dehydration)